sandeshkatakam/sandeshkatakam.github.io/_pages/cv.md

 --------------------

 Data Analysis in Python Project:
 :   GitHub Gist of the project: [Axis Bank Stock Data Analysis Project](https://gist.github.com/sandeshkatakam/891945502c6e0914ebb0436f0029971b)

 Open Source:
 :   I am currently working on developing SciML package in Julia.
 The sample repo is hosted on GitHub: [MyPackage1](https://github.com/sandeshkatakam/MyPackage1)

 Programming Languages:
 :   **Python:**
-    *Data Analysis Libraries: Numpy, Pandas, Matplotlib, Seaborn etc.
+    * Data Analysis Libraries: Numpy, Pandas, Matplotlib, Seaborn etc.
     *Machine learning Libraries: Tensorflow, Pytorch, Fastai, Keras, Scikit-learn.
     *

-:   **MATLAB:**
-    I have used Matlab for Machine learning course.
+:   **MATLAB:** I have used Matlab for Machine learning course.
 I have done all the assignments in MATLAB.
 As a part of the stanford ML course, I have done a project:
     [Hand-Written Digit classifier using Neural Netowrks on MNIST data set](https://github.com/sandeshkatakam/coursera-Machine-Learning-Assignments/tree/main/ex4-Handwritten_digit_classifier)

-:   **Julia** I am currently working with Julia and trying to contribute to the package ecosystem of Julia.
+:   **Julia:** I am currently working with Julia and trying to contribute to the package ecosystem of Julia.
 I am using Julia to work on Scientific Machine Learning and Physics-Informed Neural Networks.
 I feel Julia is the best in Scientifc Computing.

 :   **C++:**  I am comfortable with programming in C++.
 I learned Data Structres and Algorithms in C++.
 I used C++ for Competitive Programming.

 Software Utilities and Other tools:
 :   **Version Control:** I am well versed with using git for version control operations.
 I have used git in all my projects to work back and forth with repos in local machine and Remote repos.